-Remark 7 It is theoretically ambiguous whether ESHI-HIX cross subsidization would be more effective with or without Medicaid expansion.
-For example, with Medicaid expansion, on the one hand, fewer people would be uninsured, which means fewer people would benefit from the decrease in HIX premiums due to the cross subsidization; on the other hand, the risk pool on HIX is relatively healthier to begin with, which means cross subsidization would be less distorting for ESHI premiums and labor market wages.
+It is theoretically ambiguous whether ESHI-HIX cross subsidization would be more effective with or without Medicaid expansion for the same state.
+On the one hand, with Medicaid expansion, fewer people would be uninsured, which leaves less scope for improvement from a decrease in HIX premiums.
+On the other hand, as Medicaid absorbs a disproportionally unhealthy population, the risk pool on HIX is relatively healthier with Medicaid expansion, which means cross subsidization would be less distorting for ESHI premiums.
+Our finding suggests that the second force is stronger than the first.